Keyboard shortcuts

 Caution

 When you go into production, make sure that you provide the included secrets / sensistive information in this file in an appropriate way.
-With docker, you can leave them inside this file, but when deploying with Kubernetes, extract these values, create Kubernetes Secrets and provide them as environment variables.
+With docker, you can leave them inside this file (with proper access rights!), but when deploying with Kubernetes, either extract these values into Kubernetes secrets, or simply provide the whole config as one secret (my preferred approach).

-# has been originally issued for from the `azp` claim, fetch it and make sure it
+# been originally issued for from the `azp` claim, fetch it and

-# save some resources, if your clients to a lot of `/userinfo` lookups.
+# `false` to save some resources, if your clients to a lot of

 # default: true

-# really standardized, you may run into issues with your client app.
+# endpoint is not really standardized, you may run into issues with

-# If so, please open an issue about it.
+# your client app.
+If so, please open an issue about it.

 # default: false